 Selling Educational Items

-- Teachers Pay Teachers – Read Review – Upload your lesson plans, worksheets, tests, and activities for other educators to buy.
+- Teachers Pay Teachers – Upload your lesson plans, worksheets, tests, and activities for other educators to buy.
 Receive 60 percent royalties on the items you sell with a free membership.

 Selling Arts & Crafts – Handmade Items

-- Etsy – Read Review – Sell your handmade or vintage items on Etsy with your own Etsy store.
-Costs .20 cents to list each item for four months.
+- Etsy – Read Etsy Seller Review – Sell your handmade or vintage items on Etsy with your own Etsy store.
+Costs .20 cents to list each item plus there are 5 percent transaction fees based on the price you're charging for each item.

-- Amazon Handmade – Read Review – This is Amazon's newest venture — a handmade marketplace.
+- Amazon Handmade – Read Amazon Handmade Review – This is Amazon's newest venture — a handmade marketplace.
 Supposed to be a big Etsy competitor once it is up and running.

 - Big Cartel – This is a popular site that allows artists and crafters to set up storefronts.
 Big Cartel does not take a commission from your sales, but you are limited to just 300 items per store.
 Plans range from free to $30 per month for your storefront.